Firespindash/hyper-custom-controls/readme.md

 # hyper-custom-controls-minimalist

-> A minimalist version of the hyper-custom-controls from @gulhermerodz
+> A minimalist version of the hyper-custom-controls from @guilhermerodz

-It does autohide titlebar and hamburger menu by default, but its not configurable yet.
+It does autohide titlebar and hamburger menu by default, but it is not configurable yet.

 > Add Mac-like controls to Hyper Terminal, but highly customizable